qossmic/deptrac/README.md

 ### More collectors

-As deptrac ist in a very early state, feel free to contribute your own collector.
+As deptrac is in a very early state, feel free to contribute your own collector.

 ## Formatters